 - 100-200 g Wheat germ (Amanprana)

-Preparation of smoked pâté recipe made from seitan and wheat germ: vegetarian, high-protein and low-carb
+Preparation of smoked pâté from seitan: vegetarian, high-protein and low-carb

 - Drain the seitan and cut into cubes.